La Fête du Slip

 La Fête du Slip (literally "Panties Fest" or "Underpants Fest") is an annual alternative-porn film festival held in Lausanne, Switzerland.
 It is Romandy's first and biggest multidisciplinary festival whose sole purpose is to focus on body, gender, and sexuality in art.
 It takes places during the first week-end of March since 2012.

 Description

 La Fête du Slip is a festival celebrating diversity in bodies, gender and sexuality.
 It offers a select and diverse program of cinema, music, visual and performing arts, literature, and porn.

 La Fête du Slip looks for contemporary emerging art.
 Its programming evolves around innovative and subversive works.
 Artistic projects transcending categories and proposing new forms of experimentation are favored.

 By bringing together very different artworks that have an echo in their content, the festival aims at enriching the experience of its audience by creating unexpected encounters between artists.

 History and background

 Edition 0

-Took place on the 9th of March 2012.
+Took place on 9 March 2012.
 2 venues, 4 events, 4 artists, 675 in attendance.